oxyplugins/oxy-toolbox/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.4.9 ( March 24, 2021 ) =
+* [Emmet] Added a new module for writing HTML and CSS faster in code areas using Emmet, https://emmet.io/.
+* [Editor Tweaks] Added a sub option under "Copy Selector" to include # or . in the copied selector.
+* [Conditions] Added "Is Blog" condition.
+* [Navigator] Fixed links to edit Fluent Forms' forms.
+* [Editor Tweaks] Fixed a few overlapping issues with the "Expanded Select Box Options" option.
+* [Conditions] Fixed HTTP Referrer condition from returning false i.e., not outputting when there is no referrer.

 = 1.4.8 ( February 17, 2021 ) =
 * [Editor Tweaks] Added "Copy Selector" option.
 Adds a copy button next to element's ID/class using which the ID or class can be copied to clipboard with a single click.